artempoletsky/blender_1_click_rig/doc/converting_to_rigify.md

 A combination of 4 operators:

-1. Rename armature by mapping.
+1. Rename armature by mapping to the rigidy names.
 The default `uemannequin_rigify` mapping will be used.
 If you delete `uemannequin_rigify` mapping, the script won't work.
 2. Generate metarig from armature
 3. Rigify generate rig.
 Standart rigify button.
 4. Rename the original armature backwards to the original UE names.